 The reputation file lists a reputation score for hosts in the categories.
-It's a simple CSV file: > <ip>,<cat>,<score>
+It's a simple CSV file:

+'''

+<ip>, <category>, <reputation score>

+'''

 The IP is an IPv4 address in the quad-dotted notation.
-The category is the number as defined in the categories file and the value is a number between 1 and 127.
-0 means no data.
+The category is the number as defined in the categories file.
+The reputation score is the confidence that this IP is in the specified category, represented by a number between 1 and 127 (0 means no data).